semgrep/semgrep-docs/docs/release-notes/august-2023.md

 - Removed the ability to turn off scanning with lockfile-only rules.
 Moving foward, lockfile-only rules are included in all full scans.

-## Semgrep Assistant
+## Semgrep Assistant (beta)

 ### Fixed

-- GitHub: Fixed a bug in which you could receive duplicate PR comments if you had installed more than one instance of `semgrep-app`.
+- **GitHub:** Fixed a bug in which you could receive duplicate PR comments if you had installed more than one instance of `semgrep-app`.
+- **Slack notifications:** Previously, clicking the **Agree** button in a Slack Assistant message does not triage the original issue created.
+Now, if Semgrep Assistant suggests that a finding is safe to ignore, clicking Agree also triages the finding to Ignored.
+- Various bugfixes and improvements.

 ## Documentation and knowledge base updates